blubin/Adaptive-Price-CA/README.md

 ## Overview of Experimental Pipeline and This Codebase

-This repository contains an implementation of the adaptively-priced combinatorial auction described in the above paper.
+This repository contains an implementation of the adaptive-price combinatorial auction described in the above paper.
 It also contains an experimental harness to test it, and a set of scripts for analyzing the resulting data.
-The motivation for the implementation and analysis are the results presented in the above paper.

-The experimental pipeline captured herein and used to provide the results presented in the paper has two phases.
+The experimental pipeline used to provide the results presented in the paper has two phases.

 ### Experiments